markthomas93/2013-Sep-HR-ML-sprint/README.md

 ##### Problem Analysis
+* Data is in ```train.CSV```
-Understand the data by using excel, google spreadsheet or a similar tool (pivot tables can be used for this).
+* Understand the data by using Excel, google spreadsheet or a similar tool.
+Pivot tables are extremely helpful here.
 Determine:
-Percent of people who survived by sex
+  * Percent of people who survived by sex
-Percent of people who survived by class
+  * Percent of people who survived by class
-Percent of people who survived by age
+  * Percent of people who survived by age
-Any other information you think may be relevant or that will help you understand the data Load rattle and get comfortable with its interface, choose a model Load the data into rattle
+  * Any other information you think may be relevant or that will help you understand the data
+* Load rattle and get comfortable with its interface, choose a model
+  * Load the data into rattle
 Import the csv
 partition the data into training / validation / test sets choose the target column (data you want to predict)